-While incast congestion is often an artifact of the parallel application design, the network can assist in eliminating packet loss at the destination by scheduling traffic delivery when it would otherwise be lost.
-In the traditional approach, a source ToR forwards packets to a destination ToR without considering the processing capacity of destination ToR.
-This works well when the network is lightly loaded and no congestion exists, however, once incast congestion appears at the destination ToR, delays increase and buffers overflow, throughput is lost and latency rises.
-Pulling data from the source is an alternative, but it requires an extra round-trip delay for a request / grant message exchange before transferring data.
-In the pull scenario, the source ToR issues a request to send, and the destination ToR schedules a grant response when resources are available to receive the transfer.
+While incast congestion is often an artifact of the parallel application design, the application, the transport protocol, and the network can assist in eliminating packet loss at the destination by scheduling traffic delivery when it would otherwise be lost.
+In the traditional approach, a source sends packets to a destination without knowing the resource availability and processing capacity at the destination.
+For example, TCP_TCP_based applications send windows of data into the network and attempt to assess the bandwidth and resource availability by measuring feedback through acks.
+This works well when feedback can be delivered because the network is lightly loaded, or congestion is intermittent and moderate.
+However, once incast congestion appears at the destination, delays increase and buffers overflow, throughput is lost and latency rises.
+The traditional feedback which that causes the TCP application to reduce its sending rate often cannot react quickly enough to handle incast.
+Requesting (aka pulling) data from the source at a rate that it can be consumed without loss is an alternative.
+Current research on new transport protocols are exploring such an option [13], [22].
+In the pull scenario, the source issues a request to send or simply sends a small amount of unscheduled data, and the destination schedules a grant response when resources are available to receive the entire transfer.
 The pull approach incurs a request-grant RTT delay, but during incast, the transfers can be scheduled in such a way to avoid queuing delays and packet loss entirely.

-The Push and Pull Hybrid (PPH) approach achieves the best of both approaches by monitoring the congestion between the source and destination ToR.
-As seen in Figure 14, if the network load is light, the push approach is used.
+The Push and Pull Hybrid (PPH) approach combines both approaches by monitoring the congestion between the source and destination.
+As seen in Figure 14, if the network load is light, the push approach is used to achieve the lowest possible latency.
 If the network load is high, the pull approach is used.
-The source ToR measures the congestion to the destination ToR in order to decide which mode to use.
+The source and switches along the path measure congestion to the destination in order to decide which mode to use.
 Moreover, PPH can be combined with LPS for best results.
 When there is in-network congestion, LPS is used and the network works in push mode.
 When incast congestion arises, the network switches to pull mode and LPS is deactivated.

-Figure 14 - Push and Pull Hybrid
+Figure 14 - Push and Pull Hybrid Scheduling

-The advantage of PPH is that it can eliminate congestion and packet lost due to incast oversubscription.
-Current data center networks are unable to avoid packet loss caused by incast congestion without applying a heavy hammer (PFC) that ripples across the network, spreading congestion.
+The advantage of PPH is that it can eliminate congestion and packet oversubscription.
+Current data center networks are unable to avoid packet loss caused by incast congestion without applying a heavy hammer [CKB3] (PFC) that ripples across the network, spreading congestion.
 With PPH, the traditional push approach is used when possible, but as soon as incast congestion exists, the traffic is scheduled to match the available resources.
+Thus, similarly to LPS, PPH also reduces the frequency of activation of both PFC and ECN-based end-to-end congestion control.